edufgf/PartiuBandeja/README.md

 Code
 =============
 If you want to view the source code you must have Construct 2 program installed and open the '.capx' file located in 'src' folder.

+You can find server side scripts (PHP) over 'Server' folder.